-4 PAF regional funding - Prioritized Action Framework The Prioritized Action Framework (PAF), defined in Italy at the regional level, is the main tool in planning the financial resources necessary for the implementation of the Natura 2000 Network.
+4 PAF regional funding - Prioritized Action Framework

-In 2018, the European Commission changed the format of the PAF, with the Member States and on the basis of the experience gained in the 2014-2020 programming.

-The goal was to strengthen the PAF as strategic multiannual planning tool, to provide a general overview of the necessary and priority measures to implement the Natura 2000 network, specifying the financial needs for these measures and linking them to the corresponding EU funding instruments.
-The most important novelty of the new format concerns in particular its structure.
-The conservation and restoration measures related to Natura 2000 are divided by general ecosystem category, divided into 8 classes, largely identified on the MAES (Mapping And Assessment of Ecosystem Services) typology, established as a conceptual basis for the evaluation of ecosystems at EU level.
-Another interesting novelty relates to the expansion of the analysis also to green infrastructures, such as areas outside the Natura 2000 network.
+The PAF, defined in Italy at the regional level, is the main tool in planning the financial resources necessary for the implementation of the Natura 2000 Network.
+In 2018, the European Commission changed the format of the PAF, in cooperation with the Member States and on the basis of the experience gained in the 2014-2020 programme.
+The goal was to strengthen the PAF as a strategic multiannual planning tool, to provide a general overview of the necessary and priority measures to implement the Natura 2000 network, specifying the financial needs for these measures and linking them to the corresponding EU funding instruments.
+The most important innovation of the new format concerns, in particular, its structure.
+The conservation and restoration measures related to Natura 2000 are divided by general ecosystem category and divided into eight classes, largely identified on the MAES (Mapping And Assessment of Ecosystem Services) typology, established as a conceptual basis for the evaluation of ecosystems at EU level.
+Another interesting news relates to the expansion of the analysis also to green infrastructures, such as areas outside the Natura 2000 network.